 STEM Teacher Education Bursaries

 Bursaries are available for students undertaking a one year Postgraduate Diploma in Education (PGDE) Initial Teacher Education (ITE) programme in Scotland for the 2023-2024 academic session.

-The Scottish Government recently launched a new bursary scheme for people looking to change careers and become secondary school teachers, to develop Scotland’s STEM capacity through school subjects such as chemistry, computing science, maths, physics and technical education.
+The Scottish Government has announced a bursary scheme for people looking to change careers and become secondary school teachers, to develop Scotland’s STEM capacity through school subjects such as chemistry, computing science, maths, physics, technical education and home economics.

 The level of bursary is £20,000 and it is tenable for one year.

-Applicants must have an offer of admission from the Unversity of Edinburgh on one of the following eligible Professional Graduate Diploma in Education (PGDE) programmes.
+Applicants must have an offer of admission from the University of Edinburgh on one of the following eligible Professional Graduate Diploma in Education (PGDE) programmes.

 - PGDE Design and Technology

 Those already in receipt of any other subsidised Initial Teacher Education (ITE) provision where salaries or allowances are already in place will not be eligible

 Applications should be made direct to the STEM Bursary Scotland website